rummyfairplaydesk.com Latest Edition

 FAQ

-Which cards should I discard first?
-Discard high-value cards (A, K, Q, J) that lack connecting cards in your hand.
+Q: Which cards should I discard first?
+A: Discard high-value cards (A, K, Q, J) that have no supporting connectors of the same suit within a 2-card range.

 Immediate Next Steps